How to write an email or letter in Basque

 Writing down the beginning of the birthday song is one of the options to start a birthday card in Basque.

-Basque people tend to be very warm when expressing their love to others, so it is important to maintain this tone, unless we want to sound cold and distant.
+Traditionally, Basque communication tends to be warm and expressive when conveying affection to others, so it is important to maintain this tone, unless we want to sound cold and distant.

 Here are some examples of phrases that can be used when writing a birthday card in Basque: